-It was also in 1967, when Charles Braizier, QC, of Davis and Company, a then large 30 (now over 100) lawyer firm in Vancouver, went to Australia and learned of how New South Wales had dealt with this issue.
-When Mr. Braizier, who later became Treasurer of the Law Society, returned to British Columbia, he informed his friends Arthur Harper, QC, and Kenneth Meredith (later Justice Meredith), about what New South Wales had done.
-They decided to recommend to the government that a Law Foundation be formed in British Columbia to collect and distribute the interest on lawyers’ trust accounts in the province and Mr. Harper travelled to Victoria by ferry to meet with Attorney General Les Peterson to ask him officially to change the Legal Profession Act to create the Law Foundation.
+It was also in 1967 when Charles Braizier, QC, of Davis and Company, a then large 30-lawyer firm in Vancouver, went to Australia and learned of how New South Wales had dealt with this issue.
+When Mr. Braizier, who later became Treasurer of the Law Society of British Columbia, returned home, he informed his friends Arthur Harper, QC, and Kenneth Meredith (later Justice Meredith), about what New South Wales had done.
+They decided to recommend to the government that a law foundation be formed in British Columbia to collect and distribute the interest on lawyers’ trust accounts in the province.
+Mr. Harper travelled to Victoria by ferry to meet with Attorney General Leslie Peterson to ask him officially to change the Legal Profession Act to create the Law Foundation of BC.

-In April, 1969, The Law Foundation of British Columbia was formed.
-After receiving a loan of $100 from the Law Society to buy supplies and enlisting the administrative support of the Vancouver Foundation (the local community foundation), the Law Foundation of British Columbia opened for business.
+In April 1969, the Law Foundation of British Columbia was formed.
+After receiving a loan of $100 from the Law Society of BC to buy supplies, and enlisting the administrative support of the Vancouver Foundation (the local community foundation), the Law Foundation of BC opened for business.
 Income in the first year was $50,031 and grants were made totalling $5,000.

-- In 1973, the Law Foundation of British Columbia began to accumulate a reserve, this reached $5 million in 1981 and stands at more than $30 million as at 2012.
+- In 1973, the Law Foundation of BC began to accumulate a reserve.
+This reserve reached $5 million in 1981 and stands at more than $40 million as at 2017.

-- On a couple of occasions, Canadian law foundations, who had too much money on deposit, have had money taken from them by government for their own purposes.
+- On a couple of occasions, Canadian law foundations, when seen to have too much money on deposit, have had money taken from them by government for their own purposes.

-- In 2 or 3 Canadian jurisdictions, a percentage of the money is allocated by statute to legal aid.
+- In two or three Canadian jurisdictions, a percentage of the money overseen by the law foundation is allocated by statute to legal aid.

-The story of how the Law Foundation, or IOLTA concept came to the United States is one that involves a senior lawyer in Vancouver, Sholto Hebenton, QC, of the law firm McCarthy, Tetrault.
-In 1961, Mr. Hebenton was an associate at the law firm Dewey, Ballantine in New York City.
-He and Arthur England, now Justice England, were both associates at that firm and became friends.
+The story of how the law foundation or IOLTA concept came to the United States is one that involves a senior lawyer in Vancouver, Sholto Hebenton, QC, of the law firm McCarthy Tétrault.
+In 1961, Mr. Hebenton was an associate at the law firm Dewey Ballantine in New York City.
+He and Arthur England (later Justice England), were both associates at that firm and became friends.
 Later that decade, Mr. Hebenton returned to Vancouver to practice law and Mr. England moved to Florida, where he became a judge and eventually Chief Justice of the state.
-In 1975, Mr. Hebenton attended a Canadian Bar Association meeting in Ocho Rios, Jamaica.
-On the way back, he stopped to visit his friend, Justice England in Tallahassee, Florida.
-Over a glass of wine, and in response to a question about what was new in the legal profession in British Columbia, Mr. Hebenton described the Law Foundation.
+In 1975, Mr. Hebenton attended a Canadian Bar Association meeting in Jamaica.
+On the way back, he stopped to visit his friend Justice England in Florida.
+Over a glass of wine, and in response to a question about what was new in the legal profession in British Columbia, Mr. Hebenton described the Law Foundation of BC.

-Justice England took it from there, and now, 35 years later, there is a Law Foundation in every jurisdiction in North America.
+Justice England took it from there, and now, some five decades later, there is a law foundation in every jurisdiction in North America.